Southwest Florida

 Southwest Florida is the region along the southwest Gulf coast of the U.S. state of Florida.
 The area is known for its beaches, subtropical landscape, and winter resort economy.

 Definitions of the region vary, though its boundaries are generally considered to put it south of the Tampa Bay area, west of Lake Okeechobee, and mostly north of the Everglades and to include Manatee, Sarasota, Charlotte, Lee, and Collier counties.
 For some purposes, the inland counties of DeSoto, Glades, and Hendry, and the thinly populated mainland section of Monroe County, south of Collier, are also included.

 The region includes four metropolitan areas: the North Port-Bradenton-Sarasota MSA, the Cape Coral-Fort Myers MSA, the Naples-Marco Island MSA, and the Punta Gorda MSA.
 The most populous county in the region is Lee County (760,822 population), and the region's largest city is Cape Coral with a population of 194,016 as of 2020.

-Development
+History and Development

-With no large cities in its early history, Southwest Florida was largely ignored by commercial developers until the late 19th century.
-As a result, the region lacks the heavier development present in other parts of Florida.
-In recent years however, there has been a major real estate boom focusing on downtown Fort Myers (high-rise residential condominiums); southern Lee County (commercial development and high-technology); eastern Collier County (residential development); and eastern parts of Bradenton.
+Nomadic Paleo-Indians inhabited southwestern Florida during the last ice age around 10,000 BC.
+The Paleo-Indians gave way to the Calusa, the "shell people."
+The Calusa thrived on the southwest Florida coast and numbered over 50,000 when the first Spaniards reached the peninsula in the 16th century.
+The arrival of the Europeans was devastating to the Calusa, as diseases such as smallpox and measles decimated the population.
+Eventually the Seminole would arrive from points to the north and establish themselves on the peninsula.
+Southwest Florida was mostly not developed until the Florida land boom of the 1920s.
+The Seaboard Air Line Railroad (SAL) expanded south from Tampa.
+There has been a major real estate boom focusing on downtown Fort Myers (high-rise residential condominiums); southern Lee County (commercial development and high-technology); eastern Collier County (residential development); and eastern parts of Bradenton.
 Numerous efforts in recent years have been made to reduce development and preserve open space and recreational areas.

 Inland counties (DeSoto, Hendry and Glades Counties) are notably rural, with the primary economic driver being agriculture.
 Important products grown in this area include tomatoes, beef, sugarcane, and citrus products including oranges.
 Agricultural harvesting in Southwest Florida employs approximately 16,000 seasonal workers, 90 percent of which are thought to be migrants.